unissey/sdk-android/README.md

 Some style attributes will modify the look ok the SDK:
 - colorPrimary (primary color (buttons, progress bar...))
 - overlayTextColor (color of the text on the overlay)
-- overlayLogoBackgroundTint (color of deepsense logo on the overlay)
+- overlayLogoBackgroundTint (color of Unissey logo on the overlay)
 - overlayColor (color of the overlay)

 # 4. About